edalorzo/fundamental-programming/README.rst

     }
  }

 Finally, notice how the error handler code from the ``ExceptionHandlers`` from before treats any ``ValidationException`` as HTTP Status 400: Bad Request.
-That will allow the client to inspect the status code of the response and discover there was a client-side error in the payload it sent and that it was rejected by the server (i.e. our API).
+That will allow the client to inspect the status code of the response and discover that the service rejected its payload because there is something wrong with it.

 Further Reading
 ---------------